TO226/iCal-Generator/README.md

 1. Click on the extension icon to open the popup.
 2. Fill in the event name, date, time, and location.
-3. Click the "Generate iCal" button to create the iCal file.
+3. Click the "Generate iCal" button to create the ICS file.
-4. Click the "Download iCal" link to download the generated iCal file.
+4. Click the "Download iCal" link to download the generated ICS file.

 ## License